 The Law School's Peer Advisor Program aims to alleviate the anxiety associated with the law school experience and help every student achieve success at the Law School.
 Six third-year law students serve as Peer Advisors under the direction of the Assistant Director of Student Affairs & Academic Advising to help first-year students navigate life at the Law School.
-Peer Advisors are available during office hours at the beginning of each quarter, when grades are posted, and ahead of finals each quarter to consult on class preparation, time management, life at the Law School and general support.
+Peer Advisors are available during office hours to consult on class preparation, time management, life at the Law School and general support.
 They also coordinate several programs throughout the year for first-year students, offering tips on preparing for class discussions, exam preparation, events during each quarter, course selection, and other related topics.

 The Peer Advisor Program has three main features—group workshops, individual meetings, and informal mentoring.